- Claim expenses

 Healthcare in your country of origin

-If you need healthcare in the country you live in (only EU/EEA countries Australia, Macedonia or Switzerland) when you are not in the Netherlands, you can opt to give the healthcare provider in your country of residence an E106/S1 Form.
+If you need healthcare in the country you live in (only 27 EU-countries, Liechtenstein, Norway, Iceland, United Kingdom and Switzerland) when you are not in the Netherlands, you can opt to give the healthcare provider in your country of residence an E106/S1 Form.
 In that case they will not give you an invoice, so you do not have to claim anything once you get back home.
 This is not compulsory, as you can also use the EHIC.